Who Are the Girls?: Release and promotion

-Nova Twins released "Devil's Face" and "Vortex" as singles in June and September 2019, respectively.
+Nova Twins released "Devil's Face" and "Vortex" as singles on 14 June and 12 September 2019, respectively.
 On 3 December 2019, the duo announced Who Are the Girls? and their signing to Jason Aalon Butler's record label and collective 333 Wreckords Crew as its first act.
 Butler asked Nova Twins to join 333 Wreckords Crew after seeing them perform at the 2018 Afropunk Festival, and gave them ownership of the master recordings of their releases through the label.
-After the release of "Taxi" as its fourth and final single, Who Are the Girls? was released on 28 February 2020.
+After the release of "Taxi" as its fourth and final single on 12 February, Who Are the Girls? was released on 28 February 2020.

 Nova Twins had planned to support Who Are the Girls? with extensive touring throughout 2020, which included scheduled performances at the Glastonbury and Reading and Leeds festivals and shows in Russia and the United States.
-After embarked on a short headlining tour of the United Kingdom in early February 2020, Nova Twins played ten shows in France before the COVID-19 pandemic forced them to scrap the remaining dates and return to the United Kingdom on 13 March 2020.
-After three weeks, the duo began writing their second album, Supernova (2022), and started interacting with fans online more.
-They also played some virtual live shows, and garnered attention for hosting the Instagram Live show Voices For The Unheard and their collaborations with Tsar B and Bring Me the Horizon.
+The duo embarked on a short headlining tour of the United Kingdom in early February 2020, and played ten shows in France before the COVID-19 pandemic forced them to scrap the remaining dates and return to the United Kingdom on 13 March 2020.
+After three weeks, the duo began writing their second album, Supernova (2022), and started interacting with fans online and organizing challenges for them.
+They also played some virtual live shows, hosted the Instagram Live show Voices For The Unheard in support of Black Lives Matter and alternative artists of colour, and released collaborations with Tsar B and Bring Me the Horizon.

-Internet word-of-mouth surrounding Who Are the Girls? helped raise Nova Twins' profile during the pandemic and led to the establishment of a dedicated fanbase for the duo; Lou Boyd of The Red Bulletin considered the album to be "one of the success stories" to come front that time, whilst Emma Wilkes of DIY called it a sleeper hit.
-South believed that the pandemic afforded Nova Twins greater publicity and that the duo were suprised by how may people discovered Who Are the Girls? during that time; Love likewise believed the album would not have performed as well had they solely focused on their live shows.
+Internet word-of-mouth surrounding Who Are the Girls? helped raise Nova Twins' profile and expand the duo's fanbase during the pandemic; Lou Boyd of The Red Bulletin considered the album to be "one of the success stories" to come from that time, whilst Emma Wilkes of DIY called it a sleeper hit.
+South believed that the pandemic gave the Nova Twins greater publicity as people had more time to listen to new music, and that the duo was surprised by how many people discovered Who Are the Girls? during that time; Love likewise believed the album would not have performed as well had they solely focused on their live shows.
 On 18 September 2020, a music video for "Play Fair" was released.
 In April 2021, Nova Twins released remixes of "Undertaker" by Fever 333 and "Bullet" by Dream Wife, and embarked on a headlining tour of the United Kingdom.
-After supporting Bring Me the Horizon on a September 2021 arena tour of the United Kingdom, Nova Twins released deluxe edition of Who Are the Girls? on 5 October 2021, featuring the "Undertaker" and "Bullet" remixes.
+After supporting Bring Me the Horizon on a September 2021 arena tour of the United Kingdom, Nova Twins released a deluxe edition of Who Are the Girls? on 5 October 2021, featuring the "Undertaker" and "Bullet" remixes.
 In December, the duo toured as a supporting act for Enter Shikari.